ptk2006/DevOps_online_Kharkiv_2021Q4/final_project/readme.md

 Outputs should include public IP addresses, fqdn for each VM and sensetive private key for ssh connections.

-Open http web pages port 8080 for jenkins host
+Open http web page port 8080 for jenkins host

 Open http web pages port 80 for all other fqdn.
 You should see they ip addresses on pages content.